DenchiSoft/denchisoft.github.io/index.md

 We offer different licensing terms for companies looking to utilize VTube Studio (ads, TV, etc.), so please contact us directly.

+#### Open Source Licenses
+VTube Studio uses various open-source projects.
+A complete list of used software and their respective licenses can be found [here](docs/open_source_licenses.md).

 ### Contact

 For business- or support-related inquiries, please contact [vtubestudioapp@gmail.com](mailto:vtubestudioapp@gmail.com)